Thomas Walker Gilmer: Political career

-Gilmer first served in the Virginia House of Delegates from 1829–36, representing Albemarle County.
+Gilmer first served in the Virginia House of Delegates from 1829 to 1836, representing Albemarle County.
 He returned in 1839–40 and was named Speaker.

 On February 14, 1840, Gilmer was elected the 28th Governor of Virginia.
 While in office, he disagreed with the Virginia General Assembly over the extradition of slave stealers, which played a part in his running for Congress the following winter.

 In March 1841, he entered the 27th Congress as a Whig, and after John Tyler unexpectedly ascended to the presidency, Gilmer voted to sustain Tyler's vetoes of legislation favored by other Whigs.
 Gilmer was re-elected to the 28th Congress as a Democrat in 1842 by a close vote.
 His competitor, William L. Goggin, contested the result, but before the report of the investigating committee, which recommended that Gilmer be seated, could be acted on, Gilmer resigned from Congress to accept Tyler's nomination as Secretary of the Navy.
 Goggin then won the special election to fill the vacant seat.

 As one of President John Tyler's close Virginia allies in Washington, Gilmer was involved in the effort by the Tyler Administration to make the annexation of Texas the basis for his failed bid for re-election in 1844.
 On February 15, 1844, he was appointed by Tyler to be the U.S. Secretary of the Navy, and resigned his seat in the Congress the next day to enter on the duties of the office; but, ten days later, he was killed by the bursting of a bow gun on board USS Princeton while on a tour of the Potomac River below Washington.
 His death meant the loss of a valuable ally for Tyler, and some historians suggest that it may have delayed the Texas Annexation effort.

 Electoral history

-1842: Gilmer was elected to the U.S. House of Representatives with 50.21% of the vote, defeating William Leftwich Goggin.
+In 1842, Gilmer was elected to the U.S. House of Representatives with 50.21% of the vote, defeating William Leftwich Goggin.